 Guests must purchase daily permits from the permit dispensers located in Lots A1, A2 or A4.
 If the guest will be parked on campus overnight, they must obtain an SH Overnight Guest Permit from student housing by 10 p.m.
 Guests will only receive an overnight guest permit when they show proof of a daily parking permit.
 Both permits must be displayed on the dashboard with the valid dates facing up.
 Overnight parking is only valid in permitted in the in A10 parking lot and expires at 9:00 a.m.
 Vehicles in violation of parking rules and regulations will be cited, instructed to leave the premises, or towed at the vehicle owner's expense.
-Until further notice, guest, and thus overnight guest parking is prohibited in student housing.
+All guests must adhere to the current state, local, university, and housing COVID-19 requirements (e.g., masks while indoors or present at an event of 50 or more people).
+Licensed residents must immediately escort their guest from the room, apartment, or suite if the roommate, suitemate, or apartment mate does not consent to guests in the room, apartment, or suite.